ITfoxtec Identity SAML 2.0

 You can likewise use FoxIDs to translate from the Danish NemLog-in3 (MitID) and Context Handler to OpenID Connect.

-The ITfoxtec Identity Saml2 package is tested for compliance with AD FS, Azure AD, Azure AD B2C, the Danish NemLog-in3 (MitID), the Danish Context Handler and many other IdPs and RPs.
+The ITfoxtec Identity Saml2 package is tested for compliance with Microsoft Entra ID (Azure AD), AD FS, Azure AD B2C, the Danish NemLog-in3 (MitID), the Danish Context Handler (in Danish called Fælleskommunal Adgangsstyring) and many other IdPs and RPs.

 You can use the SAML 2.0 tool to decode tokens and create self-signed certificates with the certificate tool.